The theme of this year’s competition is Wilder Sussex

 The First Prize is £100 cash

-The winning 12 photographs will also feature in our online calendar and be displayed at the Sussex Wildlife Trust's AGM in November 2018 and at the Booth Museum of Natural History in Brighton.
+The winning 12 photographs will also feature in our online calendar and be displayed at the Sussex Wildlife Trust's AGM in November 2019 and at the Booth Museum of Natural History in Brighton.
 In addition, the overall winning image will feature in Wildlife magazine, our monthly e-newsletter and on the Sussex Wildlife Trust’s website and social media.
+The winning photographer will also be offered the chance to take over the Sussex Wildlife Trust's Instagram account for a week.

 What are the rules?